overte-org/overte-docs-sphinx/source/explore/personalize/install-apps.rst

 3. To record yourself, switch your display from your HMD's view to the camera view.
 This lets you record videos of yourself, such as your avatar dancing or trying on different wearables.
 4. Enable switching views with your controllers in the **Spectator** app on your Tablet.

-    * **Rift**: If you're using Oculus Touch controllers, click the left thumbstick to switch views.
-    * **Vive**: If you're using HTC Vive controllers, press on the center of the thumb pad to switch views.
+    * Click in the left thumbstick to switch views.
+For controllers without a thumbstick, press on the center of the thumbpad instead.

 ==========
 Body Paint